Friiiis/saved-posts-organizer/README.md

 ### Step 4: open extension options

-To open extension options, navigate to the [Chrome extension page](chrome://extensions/), find Saved posts organizer and click on "Details", and then click on "Extension options".
+To open extension options, navigate to the Chrome extension page (chrome://extensions/), find Saved posts organizer and click on "Details", and then click on "Extension options".

 ![options page](src/images/readme/2.jpg "options page")